syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ## Multi-level labels

 The multi-level labels in the Cartesian chart are used to categorize axis labels and they can be added to the chart axis by using the [`multiLevelLabels`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/multiLevelLabels.html) property.
-The below properties are used to add the multi-level label text.
+The below properties are used to add the multi-level label.

 * [`start`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericMultiLevelLabel/start.html) - Represents the start value of an multi-level label.
 * [`end`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericMultiLevelLabel/end.html)   - Represents the end value of an multi-level label.